Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The method for constructing the unitary operations required in the MQCP-CD

-Utilizing the two bases and two operations $(U_{s}$ and $C_{s})$ given above, one can design different kinds of secure MQCPs-CD with single photons.
-Obviously, there still are some other choices of the two operations if we choose other single particles to act as the two bases.
-To date, in order to improve the efficiencies and reduce the expense of realization, many MQCPs-CD [27]-[33] have been proposed with single photons.
-Unfortunately, all of the previous protocols which utilize collective detection were designed [27]-[33] in ideal condition, hence they can not resist the noise in the quantum channel.
-However, how to design protocols in non-ideal condition is one of the key research points in quantum cryptography at present.
-Hence in next section, we will focus on the three-party QKD protocols with collective detection over different collective-noise channels based on the presented method.
+Utilizing the two bases and two operations $(U_{s}$ and $C_{s})$ given above, one can design different kinds of MQCP-CDs (QSS, QPC, etc.) with single photons.
+Evidently, there are still some other choices for the two operations if we choose other single particles to be the quantum information carriers.
+To date, in order to improve the qubit efficiency or reduce the hardware requirement of the users, some MQCP-CDs \cite{33_shil09,34_gao11,35_LB11,36_LB12,37_LB11,38_WTY11,39_LB,40_HW12} have been proposed with single photons.
+Unfortunately, all of these protocols need to store quantum qubits, which is still a difficult task in reality.
+To make use of collective detection under the current techniques, we present a more feasible MQKD protocol without employing quantum storage machine in next section.
+More importantly, we also enhance the proposed protocol to be immune to the errors over different collective-noise channel based on the above method.